boostgpt/boostgpt-node/README.md

 ## Reset a chatbot

 Here is an example that resets a chatbot in your BoostGPT project.
-Reseting a chatbot will delete all it's training data.
+Resetting a chatbot will delete all its training data.

 ```javascript